 Disclosure of your information

-Subject to the exceptions set out below, we will not disclose your personal information to third parties including other constituents of Edinburgh Napier University unless:
+Subject to the exceptions set out below, we will not disclose your personal information to third parties including other constituents of Edinburgh Napier University unless we are allowed, or required, to by law.

 We may disclose your personal information: